JanSliwinski/4CBLB10-Group-35/README.md

 ## Notes
 - Modify paths in `DataLoading.m` to reflect the location of your dataset if different from the default structure.
 - Ensure all required files (e.g., TXT and CSV) are present in the specified directories before running the scripts.
-- For any questions about dataset IDs or naming conventions, refer to the documentation for the format: **L{load in %}I{Injection Crank Angle degree}C{Composition in % of fuel to diesel}Fuel{name of the fuel}**.